Our Why

 Just a decade ago life expectancy for a child with Morquio would be about 20 years old.
 While recent surgical advances should help to extend Robert’s life expectancy (see below), the effects of the disease and extreme short stature are real and apparent.

-Robert has already gone from a very coordinated 2-year-old in the 25th growth percentile to a 7-year-old who, simply put, cannot keep up with peers, endures hours of physical therapy, fights to climb a flight of stairs, and does not register on the growth chart.
-At the current rate he may not reach 3.5 feet tall.
+Robert has already gone from a very coordinated 2-year-old in the 25th growth percentile to a 10-year-old who, simply put, cannot keep up with peers, endures hours of physical therapy, fights to climb a flight of stairs, and does not register on the growth chart.

 While most children Robert’s age play carefree and participate in sports, Robert has, with rare complaint:

-• Undergone over 250 weekly 6 hour enzyme replacement treatments through his port (and outside of some soft tissue and energy impacts, has likely had limited effect);
+- Undergone over 350 weekly 5-hour enzyme replacement treatments through his port (and outside of some soft tissue and energy impacts, has likely had limited effect);

-• Spent 6 months in a neck brace (as a 4/5-year-old) while 4 vertebrae were surgically fused in an effort to protect his spine from severing his spinal cord; and
+- Spent 6 months in a neck brace (as a 4.5-year-old) and had 4 vertebrae surgically fused to protect his spine from severing his spinal cord; and

-• After turning 6, had major hip and leg reconstruction in which new hips were created from grafting, pins were inserted in his ankles, and screws were put in his knees, all of which required 6 weeks in a body cast and continuous physical therapy to re-learn how to walk.
-He has had and
+- After turning 6, had major hip and leg reconstruction in which new hips were created from grafting, pins were inserted in his ankles, and plates were put in his knees, all of which required 6 weeks in a body cast and a year of physical therapy to re-learn how to walk.

 In summary, Robert’s body fails him every day, and despite all the surgeries continues to get worse right in front of our eyes.
 He will have limits on his quality of life and likely, a more limited life expectancy.